codingforeveryone/READMEs/scope-and-hoisting.md

 console.log(myName); // logs Marty McFly
 ```

-Only inside of the function are we able to access the value `Biff Tannen` as it is in the local scope of the `printName` function and not visible anywhere else but in the function.
+Only inside of the function are we able to access the value `Biff Tannen`, as it is in the local scope of the `printName` function, and not visible anywhere else but in that function.

 -